-I am an assistant professor in the Department of Electrical and Computer Engineering at the University of Toronto.
+I am an associate professor in the Department of Electrical and Computer Engineering at the University of Toronto.
 I joined the Edward S. Rogers Department of Electrical and Computer Engineering in 2009.
+I am currently the Percy Edward Hart Professor of Electrical and Computer Engineering.

 Prior to joining the University of Toronto, I received my PhD from the University of Wisconsin-Madison studying Computer Architecture.
 I was part of the PHARM research group and I was co-advised by Mikko Lipasti and Li-Shiuan Peh.
 I received my Bachelor of Science degree in 2002 from Purdue University in West Lafayette, IN.

-I am a recipient of the Ontario Ministry of Research and Innovation Early Researcher Award (2012).
-I recently served as the program co-chair of the 7th Network-on-Chip Symposium (NOCS) and am currently serving as the program chair of the 20th International Symposium on High Performance Computer Architecture (HPCA).
+In 2015, I was awarded an Alfred P. Sloan Research Fellowship and the Borg Early Career Award.
+I am the recipient of the 2014 Ontario Professional Engineers Young Engineer Mdeal.
+In 2012, I received the Ontario Ministry of Research and Innovation Early Researcher Award.
+I recently served as the program co-chair of the 7th Network-on-Chip Symposium (NOCS) and as the program chair of the 20th International Symposium on High Performance Computer Architecture (HPCA).
 In 2009, I co-authored a book on On-Chip Networks with Li-Shiuan Peh.
 My research is supported by NSERC, Intel, CFI, AMD and Qualcomm.

 Beyond research, I am also involved in outreach activities for women in computer architecture.
 If you are a woman studying or working in the area of computer architecture, please consider joining our group: WICArch.